matiasnaess/Valheim-Server-Autoupdater/README.md

 The script will every 5 minutes query the Steam API too check if a new version of Valheim is relased.
 If there is a new update the script will stop the server, apply the update, and then start the server again.

+You can easily change how often too check for an update by editing the script.
+(See code comments)

 ### TO DO